Skip to content

 })

-Contract APIs
+Class Contract Action APIs

-In class contracts, actions are called with this set to an ActionContext:
+Actions are called with this set to an ActionContext:

 PropertyDescription